 During this time of deep change and healing, Winter therapeutic yoga should be seen as an opportunity to deal with all matters concerning your client’s structure and stability.
 Start by getting people to really feel the postures and movements and put on some extra classes between 4pm and 7pm to get the most out of Water Element classes.

 Winter yoga should be taught is a bit slower with a focus on strengthening the function of the spine and improving the posture.

 Include yoga that will help balance the main support & control systems in the body –

 - the skeletal system, because your bones are responsible for blood production, Water Element yoga asanas will also help improve your client’s blood quality for greater immunity to those dreadful colds and flu so often working against us all in Winter.

 - the endocrine system, responsible for the hormones that help balance our body and body systems (also known as homeostasis).

 So, our best GO-TO moves this Winter are simple

 This simple shoulder stand is a great Winter move, with lots going on that we don’t see from the outside.
 The benefits of including the supported shoulder stand in your Winter classes is that it is generally easier for people to do than other inversions.
 But the hidden benefits include stimulating the thyroid gland, helping to relieve stress and depression, improving digestion by stimulating all the internal organs.
 This move is also great for opening the shoulders and neck area whilst strengthening core muscles that help keep your spine healthy and you upright.

 Two-Stage Breath Cobra Pose

-Cobra Pose is well known for its ability to increase flexibility of the spine, but as it is an posture that works in with the Bladder energy meridian of the body, it is also therapeutically good for clients with emotional nervous systems issues.
-It is also one of the best postures for helping you client sleep better at night as well as toning the back for a pain-free Winter.
+Cobra Pose is well known for its ability to increase the flexibility of the spine, but as it is a posture that works with the Bladder energy meridian of the body, it is also therapeutically good for clients with emotional nervous systems issues.
+It is also one of the best postures for helping you sleep better at night and toning the back for a pain-free Winter.